 Hummus is an Arabic word that translates to “chickpea.”
 Hummus is widely believed to have originated in Egypt, and then spread throughout the Middle East, where it became especially popular in Turkey and Morocco.

-The main ingredients in hummus are chickpeas, tahini, olive oil, lemon juice, garlic and salt.
-These are the base ingredients, and from there you can add complementary ingredients to make your hummus look and taste unique.
-The basic recipe, though, is super flavorful and most people enjoy it just as it is.
+The main ingredients in hummus are chickpeas, tahini, olive oil, lemon juice, garlic, and salt.
+From there, you can toss in complementary additions to make your hummus look and taste unique.
+Still, the basic recipe is super flavorful and most people enjoy it just as it is.

 We always like to encourage you to use fresh ingredients, and you know as well as we do that fresh is always better.
-We know that you’re busy, though—like, with a life and stuff—so if you opt for canned chickpeas in your homemade hummus, we certainly won’t judge you.
+We also know that you’re busy, though, so if you opt for canned chickpeas in your homemade hummus, we certainly won’t judge you.

-If you’re interested in using fresh chickpeas, it’s worth it just to see how easy it is to cook them using dried chickpeas.
-If you have a pressure cooker, you can cook them in there in less than an hour, with just a half-inch of water and ½ cup of dried chickpeas.
-Or, you can cook them in a slow cooker.
+If you’re interested in using fresh chickpeas, it’s worth it just to see how easy it is to cook dried chickpeas.
+If you have a pressure cooker, you can cook them in there in less than an hour, with just a 1/2 inch of water and ½ cup of dried chickpeas.
+Or, you can make them in a slow cooker.

-If you do use dried chickpeas in our hummus recipe, calculate as: ½ cup of dried chickpeas equals one 15-ounce can of chickpeas.
+If you do use canned chickpeas in our hummus recipe, calculate as: ½ cup of dried chickpeas equals one 15-ounce can of chickpeas.

 Note: In both instances, whether you use dried or canned, save that water!
 The water contains valuable nutrients and starches that help to nourish and flavor your hummus.